emarcey/cicerone/glossary/styles_formatted.md

 		- Czech Černé pivo is  similar
 		- also popular in US, Mexico and South America due to german immigration

+# Märzen

+- Region: Germany
+- Categories: German Lagers, Lagers, Dark Lagers
+- Malt: Munich malt base
+- Hops: Noble hops
+- Other names: Märzenbier, March beer
+- Glassware: Becher, Munich Stein
+- Color: gold - dark amber (8.0 - 17.0 SRM)
+- Alcohol: normal - elevated (5.6 - 6.3% ABV)
+- Mouthfeel:
+	- body: medium
+	- carbonation: medium
+	- alcohol_warmth: slight
+- Bitterness: low (18.0 - 24.0 IBU)
+- Flavors:
+	- malt: malt balanced; toast, biscuit; aroma may be sweet, but flavor should not be
+	- fermentation: clean
+	- hop: low - moderate bitterness; very low aroma/flavor
+- Commercial examples: Hacker Pschorr Oktoberfest-Märzen, Paulaner Oktoberfest-Märzen, Ayinger Oktoberfest-Märzen, Samuel Adams Oktoberfest, Victory Festbier
+- Notes:
+	- for hundreds of years, brewing was seasonal between October and March (by decree of Duke Albrecht V in 1553)
+		- later batches were brewed a bit stronger and named for March month of brewering
+			- These stayed in storage until October (start of next brewing season)
+			- Added strength helped preserve
+	- Some credit Gabriel Sedlmayr and Anton Dreher with the creation of this style in the 1840s
+		- better to consider as a broad historical evolution
+		- lagers made for hundreds of years, and a beer called Märzen had been brewed for centuries
+		- Chief contribution was introduction of indirect kilning, allowing less smokey malts
+		- first fixed instance was at Oktoberfest in 1841, when Spaten Brewery of Munich introduced the first märzenbier
+		- That year, Dreher Brewery near Vienna came out with a Vienna lager

 # Oatmeal Stout

 - Region: Britain